neatlogic/neatlogic-itom-all/README.en.md

 Neatlogic has divided the version numbers into two ranges for the development and release branches.
 The development branch uses the interval [0, 1), while the release branch uses the interval [1, ∞).
 This is done to ensure that using version ranges to associate modules does not result in version conflicts.

-- 🔢 Development branch version numbers start with 0, such as 0.3.1.0-SNAPSHOT.
+- 🔢 Develop branch version numbers start with 0, such as 0.3.1.0-SNAPSHOT.
-- 🔢 After the release branch is frozen, the release branch version number removes the leading 0. and -SNAPSHOT, such as 3.1.0.
+- 🔢 After the release branch is frozen, the release branch version number removes the leading 0. and the trailing -SNAPSHOT, resulting in a version number like 3.1.0.
 For defect fixes, the third digit is incremented, for example, 3.1.1.
 For feature improvements, the second digit is incremented, such as 3.2.0.

 ## About Maven Profile